AhmedOsman101/Obsidian/src/College/Python/Sections/SectionThreePartOne.md

-# Programming Essentials in Python Section 3
+# Programming Essentials in Python Section 3 (Part I)

 ## Operators in Python